rohrschacht/arkhash/README.md

 ## Planned features
 * Operating on a directory given on the command line
- * Currently hashfilter is mainly implemented and only tested to work on the current working directory
+ * Currently arkhash is mainly implemented and only tested to work on the current working directory

 ## Acknowledgements
-This implementation of hashfilter makes use of the following awesome open source projects:
+This implementation of arkhash makes use of the following awesome open source projects:
 * [Rust programming language](https://www.rust-lang.org)
 * [regex](https://crates.io/crates/regex)
 * [chrono](https://crates.io/crates/chrono)